 - Internal organ damage – In some severe cases, slip and fall victims suffer from internal organ damage.

 Many of these injuries may have a long-lasting impact on the injured person.
 A knowledgeable Athens premises liability attorney may work with the injured person to help them pursue the compensation they have a legal right to receive under the law.
+However, it is important to note that an injured person’s legal damages may be reduced if they are found partially at fault for the incident, as Georgia does adhere to a comparative fault system in premises liability cases.

 - The property contained danger.